tirth0/minihackMSRIT/README.md

 # minihackMSRIT

-#authors:
+authors:
-Spoorthi Naik
+Spoorthi Naik,
-Louie Antony
+Louie Antony,
-Niveditha Bhat
+Niveditha Bhat,
-Tirtharaj Sengupta
+Tirtharaj Sengupta.

-#Idea:
+Idea:
 Aggregator for cost of Medical Services to provide a means of comparison to the public.